duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 ```
 Prof uses an example of repititive actions on a data structure, something like a for-loop iterating through an array or spreadsheet.

-We start to move things to the cache to speed things up
+We start to move things to the cache in advance to speed things up
 ```

 If load balancing causes a thread to migrate to another processor: